Created on

 FortiGate 1 VIP is named as a number, and FortiGate 2 VIP is named as the alphabet for comparison.

-When FortiGate HA Public Cloud is added to FortiManager, FortiManager will retrieve and import configuration from the Primary FortiGate only.
+When FortiGate HA Public Cloud is added to FortiManager, FortiManager will retrieve and import the configuration from the Primary FortiGate only.

 After the failover, FortiManager will retrieve the latest configuration from the new Primary FortiGate.
 The status will change to Auto-Update:

 However, it will not retrieve and import the configuration listed in vdom-exception.
-For this example: the FortiGate has failover but Virtual IP’s still remain as FortiGate 1:
+For this example, the FortiGate has failover, but Virtual IPs still remain as FortiGate 1:

-Although there is a difference in the VIP, the next installation will not overwrite the configuration in the new FortiGate, and Install Preview will display empty:
+Although there is a difference in the VIP, the next installation will not overwrite the configuration in the new FortiGate, and the Install Preview will display empty:

-In order to have the vdom-exception object of the new Primary FortiGate in FortiManager, the user needs to manually retrieve and import the configuration.
+To have the vdom-exception object of the new Primary FortiGate in FortiManager, the user needs to manually retrieve and import the configuration.

 Note: